Cervical Stenosis

 • Inflammatory conditions: Certain inflammatory conditions, such as rheumatoid arthritis, can contribute to cervical stenosis.

 Symptoms of cervical stenosis vary in nature, and some patients may not experience any symptoms at all.
 Others may experience symptoms that range from mild to severe.
-Common symptoms of cervical stenosis may include neck pain, stiffness, numbness or weakness in the arms or hands, and problems with coordination or balance.
-Oftentimes, symptoms of cervical stenosis come on gradually.
+Common symptoms may include neck pain, stiffness, numbness or weakness in the arms or hands, and problems with coordination or balance.
+Oftentimes, symptoms come on gradually.
 Although mild cases of stenosis can have no symptoms at all, severe cases do get progressively worse.
 Aside from common symptoms including neck pain, patients can also sometimes experience incontinence of bowel dysfunction.

 What aggravates cervical stenosis?
 Does cervical stenosis go away?